Polypterus senegalus

-Polypterus senegalus, the Senegal bichir, gray bichir or Cuvier's bichir, and sometimes called the "dinosaur eel" (a misnomer, as the creature is neither an eel nor a dinosaur), "dinosaur bichir", or "dragon fish" is in the pet trade due to its lungfish-like appearance, which was described as more primitive and prehistoric than other modern fishes.
-It is a prototypical species of fish in the genus Polypterus, meaning most of its features are held across the genus.
-It is commonly kept in captivity by hobbyists.
-They are native from Africa where they are the most widespread species of the genus.
+Polypterus senegalus, commonly known as the Senegal bichir, gray bichir or Cuvier's bichir, is an African species of ray-finned fish in the bichir family, Polypteridae.
+It is a typical example of polypterid fishes, as most of its defining physical features are common across the genus, such as its ancient, lungfish- or arowana-like appearance, the ability to breathe atmospheric oxygen, and its armor-like scales.
+These factors have influenced the species' popularity in captivity, and it is commonly kept by aquarists and other hobbyists.

+P. senegalus is sometimes, confusingly, called the "dinosaur eel" or "dragon fish", among other misnomers; however, the bichir is not an eel, nor is it a reptile or dinosaur.

 Appearance

-Polypterus senegalus is an elongated fish, usually grey or beige in color, though it sometimes has shades of white, pink or blue on some of its rhomboid-shaped, multilayer scales.
-Most of the fish is covered in very subtle patterns with occasional darker blotches or dots.
+Polypterus senegalus is an elongated fish, usually grey or beige in color, though sometimes displaying shades of white, pink or blueish; albino individuals also occur.
+Its body is covered in rhomboid-shaped, multilayered scales, with very subtle patterns and occasional darker blotches or dots.
 At the nose, the face is smooth and rounded, with larger scales than the rest of the fish.
 External nostrils protrude from the front.
-Eyes are on each side of the head, and they are usually pale yellow with a black pupil.
-P. senegalus has poor eyesight, and relies on sense of smell when hunting prey.
+Eyes are on either side of the head, and they are usually pale yellow with a black pupil.
+P. senegalus has poor eyesight, and relies largely on sense of smell and subtle movements when detecting prey.
 The mouth is large and appears to grin when closed.
 The dentary, premaxilla, and maxilla each carry one row of large, slightly recurved teeth.
-There are multiple rows of smaller teeth, found between the rows of large teeth, on the prearticular and coronoids in the lower jaw and on the bones forming the roof of the mouth.
+There are multiple rows of smaller teeth between these rows of large teeth, on the prearticular and coronoids of the lower jaw, and on the bones forming the roof of the mouth.

 The body is long and vaguely cylindrical; a serrated dorsal fin runs along most of the body until it meets the caudal fin, which is pointed and flat.
-There are 8-11 dorsal spines and 14-17 anal spines.
-The pectoral fins attach just behind and below the gill openings, and are the primary means of locomotion, providing a slow, graceful appearance.
+There are 8–11 dorsal spines and 14–17 anal spines.
+The large, paddle-like pectoral fins attach just behind and below the gill openings, and are their primary means of locomotion, providing a slow, graceful appearance.
 P. senegalus is smaller than other bichirs, reaching about 35.5 cm (14 in).
 This fish exhibits sexual dimorphism, where the males are generally smaller than the females and have a thicker anal fin.

-The fish has a pair of primitive lungs instead of a swim bladder, allowing it to periodically gulp air from the surface of the water.
-In the aquarium, bichirs can be observed dashing to the surface for this purpose.
+The fish has a pair of primitive lungs instead of a swim bladder, allowing it to periodically breathe atmospheric oxygen from the surface of the water.
+In the home aquarium, bichirs can be observed dashing to the surface for this purpose.
 Juvenile P. senegalus have external gills that disappear as they age.

 This bichir's skin serves as a particularly effective armor, and has been studied as a model for personal armor for better combinations of protection and mobility.